Bayesian estimation of nonlinear Hawkes process: Prior models

 \subsection{Random histograms prior}

 Random histograms are a special case of splines with $q=0$.
-These piecewise constant functions are of particular interest in the modelling of spike trains on biological neurons, where the latter can interact only on certain time zones.
-We use a similar construction as in Section 2.3.1. of \cite{donnet18} but here the interaction functions are no longer restricted to be non-negative.
-Recall then that $h_{lk}$ for $(l,k) \in I(\delta)$ has the form $h_{l,k} = S_{lk} \bar h_{lk}$ where $\bar h_{lk} $ are independent and distributed as a random histogram $\bar h_{w,\mathbf t}$ defined as follows.
-Based on a partition $\mathbf t:$ $0=t_0< t_1 <\cdots< t_J=1$, we define
+These piecewise constant functions are of particular interest in the modelling of spike trains emitted by biological neurons, which only interact on certain time periods.
+We use a similar construction as in Section 2.3.1. of \cite{donnet18}, however here the interaction functions are no longer restricted to be non-negative.
+Using parametrisation \eqref{parametrisation2}, the interaction function $h_{lk}$ for $(l,k) \in I(\delta)$ has the form $h_{lk} = S_{lk} \bar h_{lk}$ and the $\bar h_{lk} $'s are independent and distributed as a random histogram $\bar h_{w,\mathbf t}$ defined as follows.
+Given a partition $\mathbf t:$ $0=t_0< t_1 <\cdots< t_J=1$, we define

-with $ (t_1, \cdots, t_J, J) $ chosen randomly such that marginally $J$ has tails similar to a Poisson or a Geometric random variable, see \eqref{eq:prior_J} for the conditions on the prior on $J$ or Section 2.3.1 of \cite{donnet18} for possible distributions on $ (t_1, \cdots, t_J, J) $.
-Similarly to \cite{donnet18}, the prior on $(|w_1|, \cdots, |w_J|)$ is constructed by first selecting non zero coefficients and then defining a Dirichlet prior on the vector of non-zero $|w_j|$.
-Hence
+Similarly to \cite{donnet18}, the prior on $(|w_1|, \cdots, |w_J|)$ is constructed by first selecting the non-zero coefficients $w_j$'s, then defining a Dirichlet prior on the vector of non-zero $|w_j|$'s, and finally sampling the sign of the $w_j$'s.
+Hence,